florinpop17/app-ideas/Projects/1-Beginner/Calendar-App.md

 - [ ] User can set reminder for a event
 - [ ] Change theme (light/dark) (play with css), play with css 😄
 - [ ] Store data locally so that events does not get deleted when server is restarted
+- [ ] Include templetes for calenders used by different cultures in around the world(eg:The chinese and Jewish calculator)

 ## Useful links and resources